mgphp/BirthdaysApp/README.md

   I have created 7 components and the appropriate tests to go with each component.

-  5 components are then imported into the main.js file.
+  5 of these components are then imported into the main.js file.

   I have also included additional features specified.
 The search box and the annotations.